Fried Green Tomatoes

 Fried Green Tomatoes Sauce

-Aioli is an all-purpose sauce used for dipping onion rings, fries, vegetables and tomatoes!
+Aioli is an all-purpose sauce used for dipping beer battered onion rings, fries, vegetables and tomatoes!
 Fried green tomatoes also taste good with a spicier mix of Chipotle Aioli or classic Tartar Sauce.
 Some people also call it a remoulade sauce.
 Other just like a flat out hot sauce or marinara, dip your tomatoes in tomato!

 You can also make your own ranch or blue cheese.